 I have been visiting the Philly area regularly for a couple of decades now.
-I travel there with my husband, a native of the area, and the first thing he often wants to do is to get a hoagie.
+I travel there with my husband, a native of the area, and the first thing he often wants to do when he arrives is to get a hoagie.
 His affinity for Wawa (a gas station/convenient store/sandwich shop), where he likes to get this sandwich, is something I will never understand, but his love of the hoagie I've come to respect.
 He is, at least in my impartial opinion, a veritable hoagie expert, and I've learned a few things from him.
 First off, never call a hoagie a hero.
 "That's New York's sandwich.
 Philly's got more than the cheesesteak."
-My husband becomes filled with an energy I can only describe as "East Coast passionate" — which one would think decades in California would have softened — when he explains how to build a hoagie.
+When explaining how to build a hoagie, my husband becomes filled with an energy I can only describe as "East Coast passionate" — which one would think decades in California would have softened.

 Spoiler alert: it's really just a special type of sub.